 Rules, routines, and procedures are the backbone of your classroom.
 In my opinion, first you have to LOVE your students.
 Then you get to teach them about what you EXPECT from them.
 Only then can you teach them everything else.
 We practice, practice and practice these expectations so much that we don’t even focus on curriculum these first few weeks.
 You can read more about that HERE!

-You can be the most knowledgeable teacher in the world and an expert in your field but if your class get too chaotic, it’s hard for students to gain that knowledge!
+You can be the most knowledgeable teacher in the world and an expert in your field, but if your class gets too chaotic it’s hard for students to gain that knowledge!
 It is my belief that if you hold your students to the highest of standards they will absolutely meet them.
 If you think they can’t, they won’t.
-It is important as an educator that you also have to be their cheerleader.
-They are YOUR students and you may be the only one cheering them on so you have to do it!
-Challenge them, cheer for them, push them to be their best and you will be amazed at what they can do!!
+It is important as an educator that you are their biggest cheerleader in this category.
+Challenge them, cheer for them, push them to be their best, and you will be amazed at what they can do!!

 As I stated earlier, if your class gets too unmanageable, it can really disrupt the learning happening in your room.
 Having strong classroom management techniques is key and it can take some time to build and figure out what works for you and your students.
 You’ll also most likely have to switch up your tricks each year to cater to all the different personalities and behaviors you come across.
 I have 5 must have management tools every teacher should know and you can check those out HERE!